NervanaSystems/ngraph/doc/sphinx/source/frameworks/validation-testing.rst

 ######################

-* **Validating** -- To provide optimizations with nGraph, we first confirm that a given workload is "validated" as being functional; that is, we can successfully load its serialized graph as an nGraph :term:`function graph`.
+* **Validating** -- To provide optimizations with nGraph, we first confirm that a given workload is :term:`validated` as being functional; that is, we can successfully load its serialized graph as an nGraph :term:`function graph`.
 Following here is a list of 14 workloads we've tested with success.